equinix-labs/terraform-on-equinix-workshop/docs/part1.md

 ### 3. Install Terraform

-All you need to start working with Terraform is download a binary file.
+All you need to start working with Terraform is to download a binary file.
 However, it is also possible to use a package manager to do this for you.
 All the options and details are well described in [Terraform downloads](https://developer.hashicorp.com/terraform/downloads).

 ### 4. (Optional) Install and Configure Metal CLI